Preface to Old Story/New Story themes

 6. Old story theme: The myth that humanity has been rejected by the Creator, that we are separated from our Source and we need to be reconciled, we need to restore the broken relationship with God, via a violent blood sacrifice.

 New story alternative: No one has ever been separated from the unconditional Love at the core of reality.
 That Love has incarnated in all humanity in the human spirit and consciousness.
-That love is the essence of the human self or person though it’s expression is often hindered and buried by the free choice of people to act inhumanely.
+That love is the essence of the human self or person, though its expression is often hindered and buried by the free choice of people to act inhumanely.

 But be assured that no one has ever been separated from the indwelling love that is God, no matter their failure to live as human.
 God as love is always closer than our breath or atoms.
 God as love is inseparable from our common human spirit and consciousness.

 Note: God incarnated in all humanity demands a radical rethink of theology or God theory.
 There has never been any such thing as a separate Sky God up in some distant heaven.
 God has always been intensely and immediately present in all humanity and this is evident in the best of humanity, in all human goodness.
 God is present in all human raging against evil and suffering.
 God is present in all human effort to make life better.
 There has never been any such thing as an absent or silent God.
-Just listen to and watch people all around you.
+Just listen to and observe the goodness in people all around you.

 Again, as stated similarly in number 3 above, this new alternative overturns entirely the historically persistent myths of “fallen”, “essentially sinful”, or “bad-to-the-bone” humanity.